Warrnambool Line Upgrade

 Who is responsible?

-The Warrnambool Line Upgrade is being delivered by the Melbourne Metro Rail Authority (MMRA), on behalf of the Victorian Government.
+The Warrnambool Line Upgrade is being delivered by Rail Projects Victoria (RPV), on behalf of the Victorian Government.

 We will start with site investigations, including environmental assessments, traffic and noise monitoring, soil and rock testing and locating underground services.
 Passengers may notice more activity near the rail line as we gather this information to help the design and planning process.

 We will notify the community of any disruption via information sessions, letterbox drops, emails, advertising, website updates, social media and station pop-ups.